Esri/arcgis-maps-sdk-java-samples/kml/play-a-kml-tour/README.md

 ## About the data

-This sample uses a custom tour created by a member of the ArcGIS Runtime API samples team.
+This sample uses a custom tour created by the ArcGIS Maps SDKs for Native Apps samples team.
 When you play the tour, you'll see a narrated journey through some of Esri's offices.

 ## Additional information